How Ashwagandha Improves Your Thyroid Health

 If you’ve been told your thyroid is “a little sluggish,” you’re not alone.
 Millions of people live with hypothyroidism or the milder subclinical hypothyroidism, which can leave you feeling tired, cold, foggy and frustrated.

-While prescription thyroid hormone is the gold standard for treatment, more people are exploring natural ways to support thyroid health—one of which is ashwagandha.
+While prescription thyroid hormone is the standard for treatment recommended by many traditional doctors, more people are exploring natural ways to support thyroid health—one of which is ashwagandha.

-But can this ancient Ayurvedic herb really help bring your thyroid back into balance?
+But can this ancient herb, used traditionally in Ayurvedic medicine, really help bring your thyroid back into balance?
 Let’s look at what the research says.

 Ashwagandha: The Stress-Balancing Root

 Ashwagandha (Withania somnifera) is a small shrub in the nightshade family.
-For thousands of years, it’s been used in Ayurveda as an adaptogen—a plant that helps the body adapt to stress.
+For thousands of years, it’s been used as an adaptogen—a plant that helps the body adapt to stress.

 And now modern science is catching up with studies showing that ashwagandha’s active compounds, called withanolides, can support multiple systems in the body.
 One area of growing interest is its impact on the hypothalamus–pituitary–thyroid (HPT) axis, the communication line between your brain and your thyroid gland.